Designing Traditions:

 Attempting to replicate the student's engagement when visiting the Study Center, selected group of objects were laid out by the Laurie Brewer to further discuss the cultural and visual elements of each piece and what the curator’s speculated as its benefits for stimulating research and response.
 Preparing to view the objects and compare them to the student responses, I considered several questions: What constituted a successful response?
 What is best practice?
 What are the ways this experience is ‘seeding’ research, both in response and the journey?
 Where does the line of transgression exist for research and inspiration and how does it shift for the agency of the object being objectified?

-Ultimately it led to broader questions I address in all my research: What is the designer’s responsibility when referring to elements of another culture and what is the historical discourse of traditional Western viewing of museum objects from other cultures?
+Ultimately it led to broader questions: What is the designer’s responsibility when referring to elements of another culture and what is the historical discourse of traditional Western viewing of museum objects from other cultures?
 Beyond technique and materiality, how did these objects operate in their original culture and what is their function in the context of the museum container?
 Observing beyond the surface level in order to comprehend how these objects operate in the world in their original application requires the activation of the intersectional methods of socio-economical, environmental, behavioral, semiotics, spiritual studies towards understanding better research and design practices.